jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/connections.rst

-When connecting to the dVRK controller, make sure you don't force the connector in, the connector should insert without any forces (ZIF - Zero Insertion Force) The direction varies between arms, cable coming out either on the left or right.
+When connecting to the dVRK controller, make sure you don't force the connector in, the connector should insert without any forces (ZIF - Zero Insertion Force).
+The direction varies between arms, cable coming out either on the left or right of the dVRK controller.

 Once the connector is inserted, you need to use a large flat head screw driver to secure the it in place.
 The screw on the back shell